MeetTak/bolt_hackathon/README.md

 ├── .env
 ```
 add the .gitignore file in the root directory if any one of u is using rather than creating in one of the sub directory
+make sure to create a separate branch with ur name